KillReal/MediaCloud/devnotes.md

 TODO:
-- Review sql requests (Accordingly to ActorProvider staff)
+- Review sql requests (Accordingly to UserProvider staff)
 - Admin check for display actors in Statistic
 - Implement all actors statistic dashboards for Admin
 - Write unit tests